-According to the authors, the results of the study indicate that the "curriculum mattered" at both the first-and second-grade levels.
+According to the authors, the results of the study indicate that at both the first and second grade the "curriculum mattered."
 Math Expression students were performing at higher levels of math achievement when compared to students using other programs (p.
 77).
 These results are dramatic given the rigorous nature of the research design and statistical analysis used to examine the effects of these programs.
 The findings of this experimental evaluation provide strong evidence that Math Expressions is an effective approach to mathematics instruction at the elementary school level.